fluffy/spad/Building.md

 docker run -v `pwd`:/work spad
 ```

-another usefull command to get a shell in the docker image is
+another useful command to get a shell in the docker image is
 ```sh
 docker run -it -v `pwd`:/work spad /usr/bin/tcsh
 ```